Slip & Fall/Trip & Fall Injuries

 - Inadequate roof structures or balconies

-Steps to Take After a Slip & Fall or Trip & Fall
+Steps to Take After a Slip & Fall

 If you are involved in a slip and fall or trip and fall accident, The Villages slip and fall lawyers can help you make sure that your needs are taken care of and that all relevant evidence is preserved.
 The following are general steps every slip and fall and trip and fall victim should consider: